Here are our most frequently asked questions about Roth IRAs

 How Long Can I Make Contributions to My Roth IRA Account?

 You can make contributions to your IRA as long as you are earning income.
 Roth IRA contributions must be “earned income.”
+This is different from Traditional IRAs: You cannot contribute to a Traditional IRA starting the year that you reach age 70½.

 At Some Point Am I Required to Begin Taking Distributions?